 Top 12 VA Appraisal Issues

 Another of our articles related to VA appraisals provides the top 12 common appraisal issues.
-Buyers, sellers, or real estate agents are highly recommended to not only check out this list but to read the article that further breaks down the details.
+Buyers, sellers, or real estate agents can check out this list that breaks down the most common issues and how to avoid them.

 Hopefully, this has provided a better understanding of the VA appraisal and home inspection.
 An appraisal is required on VA loans, and a home inspection is not required, but it is highly recommended.